richard-scryber/PaperworkDayDocs/reference/htmlattributes/attributes/attr_hidden.md

 - Child elements are also hidden
 - Element does not appear in the PDF output

+However, as `hidden` is not a style based property - it must be set directly - it does not need extra calculation to check the value.
+This means it is faster to use, especially for larger documents (or bound tables) where content is being selectively displayed.

 ```html
 <!-- These are functionally equivalent -->
 <div hidden="hidden">Content</div>